 We strongly advise that you have some form of transport, more than a push bike.
 The workshop is in the countryside and even getting a bottle of milk requires a ten-minute drive to the local village.

-North Devon is a very sparse part of the country and being at Rowden, your closest town will be Great Torrington or Holsworthy being a 20 minute drive.
+North Devon is a very sparse part of the country and being at Rowden, your closest town will be Great Torrington or Holsworthy – both around a 20 minute drive away.
 But this doesn’t mean there will be nothing to do during your stay.
 Whilst you are here you will meet a great bunch of people who enjoy being active out of the workshop.
-Surfing is a big past-time here, being surrounded by numerous beach hotspots, you are spoiled for choice.
+Surfing is a big past-time here, and being surrounded by numerous beach hotspots, you are spoiled for choice.

 Another activity you could take advantage of is cycling.
 The Tarka trail isn’t far off, it’s route ventures through Great Torrington, Bideford, Instow and Braunton.
 A beautiful cycle route which shows off some stunning Devon landscape.
 Alternatively, the North Devon and North Cornwall coast offers plenty of opportunities for rock climbing, hiking, kayaking and much more.

 If your inclinations lie more in the direction of a cosy pub with a fire and some great ale choices, there are numerous local villages which host some great classic English pubs serving good pub food as well as locally-sourced ales.